Collaborne/remirror-yjs-webrtc-demo/README.md

 Of course this is very bare bones, so tweaking the ["awareness"](https://docs.yjs.dev/api/about-awareness) config makes for a more realistic end user experience.

-We decided to use custom hooks to supply the provider, so we can utilise other hooks like `useContext` to obtain user details for the providers awareness config.
+We decided to use custom hooks to supply the provider, so we can utilise other hooks like `useContext` to obtain user details for the providers' awareness config.

 ### 2. How and _when_ to persist document data?